 - Check out SEJournal's Freelance Files for valuable tips and wisdom from environmental journalism freelancers.

-See the resource list compiled by SEJ freelancers Karen Schaefer and Meera Subramanian, who hosted a beat dinner in October 2010 at SEJ's 20th Annual Conference in Missoula, Montana to share information about how to make the freelance life work.
+See the resource list (updated in early 2020) compiled by SEJ freelancers Karen Schaefer and Meera Subramanian, who hosted a beat dinner in October 2010 at SEJ's 20th Annual Conference in Missoula, Montana to share information about how to make the freelance life work.

 This site for beginners and professionals offers free newsletters, online forums, a writers directory, market listings, more.